 Corporate Obligations.
-Each Fund may invest in debt obligations, such as bonds and debentures, issued by corporations and other business organizations without limit on credit quality or maturity.
+An Underlying Fund may invest in debt obligations, such as bonds and debentures, issued by corporations and other business organizations without limit on credit quality or maturity.
 See Appendix "A" to this SAI for a description of corporate debt ratings.
 An issuer of debt obligations may default on its obligation to pay interest and repay principal.
 Also, changes in the financial strength of an issuer or changes in the credit rating of a security may affect its value.

 Forward Commitment and When-Issued Transactions.
-Each Fund may purchase or sell securities on a when-issued or forward commitment basis (subject to its investment policies and restrictions).
-These transactions involve a commitment by a Fund to purchase or sell securities at a future date (ordinarily one or two months later).
+An Underlying Fund may purchase or sell securities on a when-issued or forward commitment basis (subject to its investment policies and restrictions).
+These transactions involve a commitment by an Underlying Fund to purchase or sell securities at a future date (ordinarily one or two months later).
 The price of the underlying securities (usually expressed in terms of yield) and the date when the securities will be delivered and paid for (the settlement date) are fixed at the time the transaction is negotiated.
 When-issued purchases and forward commitments are negotiated directly with the other party, and such commitments are not traded on exchanges.
-The Funds will not enter into such transactions for the purpose of leverage.

-When-issued purchases and forward commitments enable a Fund to lock in what is believed by the Adviser to be an attractive price or yield on a particular security for a period of time, regardless of future changes in interest rates.
-For instance, in periods of rising interest rates and falling prices, a Fund might sell securities it owns on a forward commitment basis to limit its exposure to falling prices.
-In periods of falling interest rates and rising prices, a Fund might sell securities it owns and purchase the same or a similar security on a when-issued or forward commitment basis, thereby obtaining the benefit of currently higher yields.
+When-issued purchases and forward commitments enable an Underlying Fund to lock in what is believed to be an attractive price or yield on a particular security for a period of time, regardless of future changes in interest rates.
+For instance, in periods of rising interest rates and falling prices, an Underlying Fund might sell securities it owns on a forward commitment basis to limit its exposure to falling prices.
+In periods of falling interest rates and rising prices, an Underlying Fund might sell securities it owns and purchase the same or a similar security on a when-issued or forward commitment basis, thereby obtaining the benefit of currently higher yields.
 When-issued securities or forward commitments involve a risk of loss if the value of the security to be purchased declines prior to the settlement date.

-The value of securities purchased on a when-issued or forward commitment basis and any subsequent fluctuations in their value are reflected in the computation of a Fund's NAV starting on the date of the agreement to purchase the securities, and the Fund is subject to the rights and risks of ownership of the securities on that date.
-A Fund does not earn interest on the securities it has committed to purchase until they are paid for and delivered on the settlement date.
-When a Fund makes a forward commitment to sell securities it owns, the proceeds to be received upon settlement are included in the Fund's assets.
-Fluctuations in the market value of the underlying securities are not reflected in the Fund's NAV as long as the commitment to sell remains in effect.
-Settlement of when-issued purchases and forward commitment transactions generally takes place within two months after the date of the transaction, but a Fund may agree to a longer settlement period
+The value of securities purchased on a when-issued or forward commitment basis and any subsequent fluctuations in their value are generally reflected in the computation of an Underlying Fund's NAV starting on the date of the agreement to purchase the securities, and the Underlying Fund is subject to the rights and risks of ownership of the securities on that date.
+An Underlying Fund may not earn interest on the securities it has committed to purchase until they are paid for and delivered on the settlement date.
+When an Underlying Fund makes a forward commitment to sell securities it owns, the proceeds to be received upon settlement are included in the Underlying Fund's assets.
+Fluctuations in the market value of the underlying securities may not be reflected in the Underlying Fund's NAV as long as the commitment to sell remains in effect.
+Settlement of when-issued purchases and forward commitment transactions generally takes place within two months after the date of the transaction, but an Underlying Fund may agree to a longer settlement period.